CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Introduction

-Existing multi-modal semantic segmentation methods can be divided into two categories.
-The first category employs a single network to extract features from RGB images, meanwhile information derived from another specific modality assist the extraction of RGB features (Fig.~\ref{fig:comparison_fusion_methods}(a)).
-This is a typical strategy in RGB-D semantic segmentation with depth-guided operators~\cite{wang2018depth_aware,cao2021shapeconv,chen2021spatial_guided}, which are usually elaborately tailored for specific modalities (\eg, depth), yet hard to be extended to operate with other modality combinations.
-The second type of approaches~\cite{hu2019acnet,chen2020sa_gate,zhang2021abmdrnet,deng2021feanet} deploys two backbones to perform feature extraction from RGB- and another modality separately, then fuses the extracted two features into one feature for semantic prediction (Fig.~\ref{fig:comparison_fusion_methods}(b)).
-This structure offers the extensibility to replace the other modal-stream with alternative complementary modalities.
-Nevertheless, most previous methods are predominantly crafted for specific modalities, \eg, they only focus on tackling RGB-D scene parsing~\cite{hu2019acnet,chen2020sa_gate,lin2019zigzag} or RGB-T segmentation~\cite{zhang2021abmdrnet,deng2021feanet,zhou2021gmnet}.
-While inspiring, they fail to work well on different multi-modal scenarios.
-For example, according to~\cite{zhang2021abmdrnet,zhou2021gmnet}, ACNet~\cite{hu2019acnet} and SA-Gate~\cite{chen2020sa_gate}, designed for RGB-D data, perform less satisfactorily in RGB-T tasks (see Fig.~\ref{fig:performance_comparison}).
-To enable robust real-world scene understanding, a general and flexible architecture suitable for a diverse mix of sensor data combinations enhancing RGB segmentation (Fig.~\ref{fig:intro}), \ie~\emph{RGB-X semantic segmentation}, is desirable and advantageous.
-It not only saves research and engineering efforts on optimizing architectures for a specific modality combination scenario, but also makes it possible that a system equipped with multi-modal sensors can readily leverage new sensors when they become available~\cite{sun2019multimodal,girdhar2022omnivore}, which is conductive to robust scene perception.
-However, such universal modality-agnostic RGB-X semantic segmentation architectures are rarely investigated in the state of the art.
+Existing multi-modal semantic segmentation methods can be divided into two categories: (1) The first category~\cite{cao2021shapeconv,chen2021spatial_guided} employs a single network to extract features from RGB and another modality, which are fused in the input stage (see Fig.~\ref{fig2_1:input_fusion}).
+(2) The second type of approaches~\cite{chen2020sa_gate,zhang2021abmdrnet,deng2021feanet} deploys two backbones to perform feature extraction from RGB- and another modality separately then fuses the extracted two features into one feature for semantic prediction (see Fig.~\ref{fig2_2:feat_fusion}). {However, both types are usually well-tailored for a single specific modality pair (\eg, RGB-D or RGB-T), yet hard to be extended to operate with other modality combinations.
+For example, regarding our observation in Fig.~\ref{fig:performance_comparison}, ACNet~\cite{hu2019acnet} and SA-Gate~\cite{chen2020sa_gate}, designed for RGB-D data, perform less satisfactorily in RGB-T tasks.} {To flexibly cover various sensor combinations for ITS applications, a unified \emph{RGB-X semantic segmentation}, is desirable and advantageous.} {Its benefits are two-fold: (1) It can save research and engineering efforts, with no need to adapt architectures for a specific modality combination scenario.
+(2) It makes it possible that a system equipped with multi-modal sensors can readily leverage new sensors when they become available~\cite{sun2019multimodal,girdhar2022omnivore}, which is conducive to robust scene perception.
+For this purpose, in this work, we spend efforts to construct a modality-agnostic framework for unified RGB-X semantic segmentation.}